 In conventional machining, To remove materials, physical contact between the cutting tool and the workpiece, as well as relative velocity between them, are required.

-However, there is no physical touch between the cutting tool and the workpiece in the non-conventional machining process.
 But, Solid abrasive grits strike the work surface to erode material in processes like Abrasive jet Machining, AWJM, and Ultrasonic Machining.

 Labour Cost-

-The conventional machining process is so old and due to this, skilled labours are easily available at a cheap cost.
 Whereas, Non-conventional machining is a new and advanced process and due to that less skilled labour is available and at a high cost.

 Surface Finish-